edward62740/SC4001-Project/README.md

 # SC4001 Project

-Implementation of DINOv2-based FGVC on Oxford Flowers dataset.
+Implementation of **DINOv2-based Multi-scale Ensemble Voting for FGVC**.

 We utilize the self-supervised DINOv2-B with the IELT attention head ensemble learning mechanism.
 Additionally, we make the following improvements: